gut-puncture/Semantic-Gravity-RP/execution-plan.md

 0.8 A100 GPU is required in Colab; abort if not present.

-0.9 All API calls to DeepSeek must be logged with request + response JSON.
+0.9 All API calls to DeepSeek must be logged with request + response JSON; if logging fails, halt immediately.

 0.10 Prompt list must be generated and finalized before any main model runs.